Feeding Levels and Practices in Pigs

 The antibiotics approved as feed additives for swine include bacitracin methylene disalicylate, bacitracin zinc, bambermycins, chlortetracycline, lincomycin, neomycin, oxytetracycline, penicillin, tiamulin, tylosin, and virginiamycin.
 Chemotherapeutic agents include carbadox, roxarsone, sulfamethazine, and sulfathiazole.
 Several of these are approved only in combination with certain other additives.
 Apramycin also is approved for use as a water medication.
 Also, pharmaceutical levels of zinc (1,500–3,000 ppm) as zinc oxide, or copper (100–250 ppm) as copper sulfate or tribasic copper chloride are effective growth stimulants in young pigs.

-However, FDA action in 2013 changed how antibiotics can be used.
-According to Final Guidance 213 and the proposed Veterinary Feed Directive (VFD) rule, antimicrobials medically important in human medicine (this includes all of the antimicrobials approved for swine except carbadox, bacitracin, and bambermycins) previously used at subtherapeutic levels for production purposes (improved growth and efficiency) are no longer allowed for that purpose.
+However, FDA action has changed how antibiotics can be used.
+According to Final Guidance 213 and the Veterinary Feed Directive (VFD) rule, antimicrobials medically important in human medicine (this includes all of the antimicrobials approved for swine except carbadox, bacitracin, and bambermycins) previously used at subtherapeutic levels for production purposes (improved growth and efficiency) are no longer allowed for that purpose.
 Instead, they are allowed only for disease prevention and only under veterinary supervision and oversight.
 This regulation applies to antibiotics used in feed or water.
 Companies that produce those antimicrobials are asked to voluntarily remove the production improvement claim on their product labels.
 These products will no longer be available to producers on an “over-the-counter” basis; they will only be available on a VFD basis.
-The FDA gave the industry 3 years to implement the changes.

 Microbials that are directly fed (once referred to as probiotics), such as live cultures of Lactobacillus acidophilus, Streptococcus faecium, and Saccharomyces cerevisiae, have been evaluated as possible substitutes for antibiotics, but controlled studies have not shown consistent, beneficial responses from their inclusion.
 In some instances, inclusion of specific sugars (mannanoligosaccharides, fructooligosaccharides [also called prebiotics]) have shown promise as possible alternatives to antibiotics for young pigs, but growth responses are less consistent and of lower magnitude than from the inclusion of antibiotics.
 The direct-fed microbials and oligosaccharides are thought to encourage growth of desirable microorganisms in the GI tract, such as lactobacilli species and bifidobacteria that partially displace some of the less desirable microorganisms, including some pathogenic microbes.

 Certain “repartitioning agents” have been tested with finishing swine and found to be very effective in improving growth rate, feed conversion, and carcass leanness.
 Examples are β-agonists, such as ractopamine and porcine somatotropin.
-Presently, ractopamine is the only such agent approved for use in pigs in the USA.
+As of 2015, ractopamine is the only such agent approved for use in pigs in the USA.
 These agents affect nutrient requirements, in particular by increasing the dietary requirements for amino acids.